adriantandara/ragemp-basic/README.md

    This will generate the binary and place it in the `packages/server/dist` directory.

-3. After the binary is generated, close the terminal.
+3. After the binary is generated, execute `docker compose down` for delete containers and close the terminal.

 ### Step 2: Start Docker Development Environment